Nominate yourself of someone else now. Nominations are accepted until Thursday, April 30, 2026.

-The Sidney & Joan Pestka Graduate & Post Graduate Awards
+The Sidney & Joan Pestka Graduate and Post Graduate Awards

 Description: The Sidney & Joan Pestka Graduate and Post-Graduate Awards, generously sponsored by PBL Assay Science, are targeted to graduate students and post-doctoral fellows who have begun to make an impact in interferon and cytokine research.
 The Awards are designed to fill the gap among the awards currently offered by the ICIS to more senior investigators.
 Candidates must be actively working in interferon/cytokine research but need not be ICIS members.
 This is an annual award, and a recipient may receive an award only once.
 However, an individual who receives the Graduate Award remains eligible for the Post-Graduate Award.
 In years where a suitable candidate is not identified, an award will not be bestowed.